 What are your Margin Call and Stop out Levels?

 The margin call and stop out levels are the same for our MT4 and MT5 accounts.
-You will receive a margin call at 100% and you will be stopped out at 80%.
+You will receive a margin call at 100%, and you will be stopped out at 50% (as per ESMA’s decision).

-Here is the basic formula used to calculate margin: Margin=Trade Volume/Account Leverage.
+Here is the basic formula used to calculate margin: Margin=Trade Volume/Leverage.
 Please note that Trade Volume is calculated depending on the currency of your account.
-While calculating a trade volume, you need to take the Base currency into account.
+While calculating the trading volume, you need to take the Base currency into account.
 The Base Currency is the first in a currency pair.

 EXAMPLE 1.
-Let’s assume that you have a trading account in USD with a leverage of 1:50, and you are going to open a 0.2 lot trade on USDCHF currency pair.
-The required margin will be: Margin = Trade Volume/Account leverage=20 000 (0.2 lot)/50(our leverage)=400USD.
+Let’s assume that you have a trading account in USD and you are going to open a 0.2 lot trade on USDCHF currency pair, which has a leverage of 1:30.
+The required margin will be: Margin = Trade Volume/Leverage=20 000 (0.2 lot)/30(our leverage)=666USD.

 EXAMPLE 2.
-Now let’s assume that you have a trading account in USD with a leverage of 1:200 and you are going to buy 0.5 lot of the EURUSD currency pair.
-Given that the current EURUSD exchange rate is 1.3200, the required margin will be: Margin=Trading Volume/Account Leverage=50 000*1.32/200=330USD.
-In this example we have bought 0.5 lots of EUR, but our account is in USD, that is why we have converted the amount of our trade back to USD – according to the current exchange rate.
+Now let’s assume that you have a trading account in USD and you are going to buy 0.5 lots of the EURUSD currency pair, which has a leverage of 1:30.
+Given that the current EURUSD exchange rate is 1.3200, the required margin will be Margin=Trading Volume/Leverage=50 000*1.32/30=22000USD.
+In this example, we have bought 0.5 lots of EUR, but our account is in USD, that is why we have converted the amount of our trade back to USD – according to the current exchange rate.

 Please note that the calculation of the ECN commission is based upon the volume in USD.
 All trades on ECN accounts are subject to a commission of 3.5 USD per notional trading amount of 100,000 USD.
 In other words the total amount of commission for a round-turn lot will be 7 USD.